a-sit-plus/signum/README.md

 **you can work with X509 Certificates, public keys, CSRs and arbitrary ASN.1 structures on iOS.**
 The very first bit means that you can verify signatures on the JVM, Android and on iOS.

-**Do check out the full manual with examples and API docs [here](https://a-sit-plus.github.io/signum/)**!
+### Do check out the full manual with examples and API docs [here](https://a-sit-plus.github.io/signum/)!

-## Usage
+This README provides just an overview.
+The full manual is more comprehensive, has separate sections for each module, and provides a full API documentation.

+## Using it in your Projects

 This library was built for [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html).
 Currently, it targets the JVM, Android and iOS.

-This library consists of four modules, each of which is published on maven central:
+Tt.  consists of four modules, each of which is published on maven central:

 |                                                                                                                                      Name                                                                                                                                      | Info                                                                                                                                                                                                                                                               |